Scifabric/pybossa/doc/overview.rst

 * A **Task Creator**: usually a script that will upload the tasks for the project into the PyBossa server (see :ref:`task-presenter`).

-Applications can be easily created using two approaches:
+Projects can be easily created using two approaches:

 * **Using the Web interface**: where you can create a project, write the *Task Presenter*  and upload the tasks using the *simplified built-in